 During the Algerian War of Independence (1954–1962), the monument became a focal point for protests and public expressions of frustration about the progress of the war.
 Sixteen years after independence tolerance for the monument ended.
-In 1978 as the city prepared for the All-Africa games, an agreement was reached that it should be removed.
+In 1978 as the city prepared for the Pan African Games, an agreement was reached that it should be removed or destroyed.
 One of the founders of Algeria’s modern art movement, artist M’hamed Issiakhem led a campaign to allow Issiakhem to reclaim this physical manifestation of Algeria’s colonial past by encasing it in a new memory of Algeria’s socialist revolution.

 The irregular shape of Landowski’s original monument is echoed in Issiakhem’s bulging Brutalist monolith, a reminder of what remains entombed under the surface.
 The featureless abstract nature of the structure is dramatically ruptured by the inclusion of two powerful fists, breaking free from their chains.
 As historian Henry Grabar has written, Issiakhem’s monument derives its power from its ability to both recognise and defy history:Issiakhem’s piece speaks to the deeper political truth of post-colonial identity: the past, however painful, must be acknowledged as the foundation of certain aspects of contemporary society.
 It clashes with the National Liberation Front’s desire to eradicate all vestiges of colonialism.
 Art allows a narrative complexity that defies the simplicity of official texts.1